 - The perinatal risks to mother and baby are similar to those with known diabetes, mainly relating to the problems of a large baby.

-- Treatment of gestational diabetes is effective in reducing macrosomia, pre-eclampsia and shoulder dystocia.
+- Treatment of GDM is effective in reducing macrosomia, pre-eclampsia and shoulder dystocia.

-- Current evidence does not show that treatment of gestational diabetes has an effect on neonatal hypoglycemia or future poor metabolic outcomes.
+- Current evidence does not show that treatment of GDM has an effect on neonatal hypoglycemia or future poor metabolic outcomes.

-- Most women will apparently recover after the pregnancy but with a 2 in 3 chance of recurrence in a future pregnancy.
+- Most women will apparently recover after the pregnancy but with about a 1 in 2 chance of recurrence in a future pregnancy.

-- For the women themselves, gestational diabetes is a strong risk factor for diabetes and metabolic syndrome.
+- For the women themselves, GDM is a strong risk factor for diabetes and metabolic syndrome.

 - Children whose mothers had GDM are more likely to be obese.